hutanmihai/macos-terminal-sync/README.md

 ## Installation Instructions

-- Clone or download this repo
+- Clone this repo

-- Go to `themes/` folder
+- Choose your favourite colorscheme from `itermcolorschemes/` folder

-- Double click on `*.terminal` file.
-It will open a new Terminal window with selected color theme.

-- Set the theme as the default one with `Shell -> Use Settings as Default`
+- You can check them either by importing them in iterm2 as follows:
+        - Open Iterm2
+        - Upper left corner click on iTerm2 -> Preferences -> Profiles -> Colors -> Color Presets -> Import
+        - After you selected Import you can import themes from the `itermcolorschemes/` folder

 ## Tools